 Monitoring ship containers

-Problem temperature can drop or rise inside a reefer container enough to damage its contents.
+Problem: temperature can drop or rise inside a reefer container enough to damage its contents.

-At this moment we are developing a monitoring device for tracking food conditions in containers.
-The bill of lading will be transformed into a smart contract and the device will monitor among other the temperature range acceptable for producer, carrier and buyer.
-The contract will provide real time data when needed making possible the following:
+Containers are being tracked with IOT devices and a bill of lading registers all the relevant information for shipping.
+The bill of lading will be transformed into a smart contract and the IOT device will monitor among other the temperature range acceptable for producer, carrier and buyer.
+Real time tracking enables to make decisions on the go avoiding in this case great potential losses.
+The contract will make further possible the following:

 Tracking which carrier is moving the container.

-Tracking where the container is located.
+Tracking where the container is located globally.

 Tracking if the environment conditions inside the container are the correct ones.